kapazoglou/kapazoglou.github.io/_pages/about.md

 - photo and video editing

-or any other design service whether it's making slides look good to designing a book make sure to **[contact me](https://kapazoglou.info/contact.html)** and I'll be happy to discuss your project and give you a quote.
+or any other design service whether it's making slides look good or designing an entire book make sure to **[contact me](https://kapazoglou.info/contact.html)** and I'll be happy to discuss your project and give you a quote.

 <br>